moogacs/docs.buf.build/docs/configuration/v1beta1-migration-guide.md

 The `FILE_SAME_PACKAGE` breaking rule now belongs to the `FILE`, `PACKAGE`, `WIRE_JSON`, and `WIRE` categories.
-Previously, the `FILE_SAME_PACKAGE` rule only belonged to the `FILE` category, but this rule actually protects against `WIRE`-level compatibility because the method path can change (i.e. gRPC).
+Previously, the `FILE_SAME_PACKAGE` rule only belonged to the `FILE` category, but this rule actually protects against `WIRE`-level compatibility because the method path can change (as often happens with gRPC, for example).

 ### FILE_SAME_TYPE breaking rule